clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 	* Release version 0.7.27 (see [changelogs](https://github.com/borkdude/jet/blob/master/CHANGELOG.md#0727-2023-08-02)) with missing 1.11 functions and options for easier kebab/camel/etc. casing.

 **Other projects:**
-These are (some of the) other projects I'm involved with but little to no activity happened in July.
+These are (some of the) other projects I'm involved with but little activity in July.
 Click for more details:
-- [sql pods](https://github.com/babashka/babashka-sql-pods): babashka pods for SQL databases
-- [CLI](https://github.com/babashka/cli): Turn Clojure functions into CLIs!
-- [cljs-showcase](https://github.com/borkdude/cljs-showcase): Showcase CLJS libs using SCI
-- [fs](https://github.com/babashka/fs) - File system utility library for Clojure
 - [SCI](https://github.com/babashka/sci): Configurable Clojure/Script interpreter suitable for scripting and Clojure DSLs
 	* Support :require-macros
 	* Introduce eval-string+ which received an optional initial :ns key and also returns the last active :ns so you can preserve the namespace state over multiple evaluations.